-- Be a currently enrolled sophomore or junior in a U-46 high school, - Have a minimum cumulative high school GPA of 3.0 or better (unweighted), - Meet U-46 graduation credit requirements, - Be on track to graduate and be classified with their high school class (cohort), - Meet ECC minimum competencies for each course and/or program which includes scoring collegeready based on ECC placement tests or ECC determined cut scores on the SAT in reading, writing and mathematics, and - Meet all timelines established by ECC and U-46 as part of the ECC/U-46 enrollment process.
+- Be a currently enrolled sophomore or junior in a U-46 high school and maintain that enrollment, - Have a minimum cumulative high school GPA of 3.0 or better (unweighted), - Meet U-46 graduation credit requirements, - Be on track to graduate and be classified with their high school class (cohort), - Meet ECC minimum competencies for each course and/or program which includes scoring collegeready based on ECC placement tests or ECC determined cut scores on the PSAT/SAT in reading, writing and mathematics, and - Meet all timelines established by ECC and U-46 as part of the ECC/U-46 enrollment process.

-The District U-46 full-time Dual Credit programming shall not exceed 50 slots for each grade level.
+The District U-46 full-time Dual Credit programming shall not exceed 50 slots for each grade level for the twoyear cohort and 25 slots for the one-year cohort.
 Understanding that schools may have fluctuations in enrollment, no campus shall exceed 35 full-time dual credit enrollment students at each grade level.